dzek69/must-promise/README.md

+# DEPRECATED!!!

+Nobody uses this thing and it may have bugs.
+It's not recommended to use it

 # must-return

 This library adds `is a promise` assertion to `Must.js`.
 Internally it checks if object has a `then` property and if